IceEarth/TableFormatter/README.md

 I hope my TableFormatter is useful to you!
 It would make me really happy and motivate me if you give my project a star...

-You are allowed to fork my project as well!
+You are allowed to fork my project as well.

 Enjoy! ;)